maihd/vectormath/docs/decision_making.md

     - Reduce cognition overhead, because its common
     - GLSL-like

 ## Vector constructors
 - Shortname for vecx_new
 - Commonly use when coding
 - The purpose of functions are clear
 - Support some caster between vectors easily

+## Quaternion constructor
+- High-level construct for quat (underneath is vec4)
+- Faster recognize what code doing

+## No support gcc vector extension
+- No MSVC support
+- No .x,.y,.z,.w properties
+- Explore in misc/test_gcc_vecext.c

+## No seperate clang implementations
+- Builtin functions docs is hard to find, hard to understand
+- You can easily convert __m128/float32x4_t to vec3/vec4 and vice versa
+- Use the some implementation mean no runtime differences
+- Shorter time of development